The Last Bite — Winter’s Don’t-Miss Dish in Edible Santa Barbara Magazine

 Want the Passion Fruit Pavlova recipe?
 Get it here.

 Passion Fruit is one of Santa Barbara’s most abundant Farmers Market foods, and winter is the perfect time for it to brighten up your table with its tart, citrus-y flavor.
-Here at Bettina pizzeria in Montecito Country Mart, their Passion Fruit Pavlova dessert is available three-quarters of the year, including winter.
+Here at Bettina pizzeria in Montecito Country Mart, their Passion Fruit Pavlova with candied coriander is a gem of a dessert with surprising and delicious flavors.

 Owners Rachel Greenspan and Brendan Smith opened this Cal-Italian joint in 2018, after a catering stint in the Santa Ynez Valley and multiple eating trips to Italy.
 They became known for their fresh and inventive toppings and naturally leavened breads and pizza dough (they both used to work at the renowned Roberta’s Pizzeria in Brooklyn).
 And their zeal for farmers markets and local food means we all get to reap the delicious rewards.

-Weekly market forays are the backbone of the restaurant’s ever-changing menu, and Head Chef Josh Pressman routinely fills about 14 crates of produce each time.
+Weekly market forays are the backbone of the restaurant’s ever-changing menu, and the chefs routinely fill about 14 crates of produce each time.
 “It’s super important to us, and it’s also difficult at a restaurant, committing to as much produce as possible from local markets,” Greenspan said.
 They create 2-3 market pizzas from this haul each month, and also offer classic pizzas that stay on the menu, along with unique starters, side dishes, salads and desserts.
 Where they can’t source ingredients locally, they stay as local as possible, and stick to California (like their California-grown San Marzano tomatoes for the sauce).

 2020 was a hard year for restaurants, but Greenspan and Smith quickly switched their focus to the obvious, pizza to-go.
 This made it easier for folks to try this new neighborhood spot, and it was a success.
 The couple feels they’ve grown so much in the last 2 years from all that navigating, as well as from the wonderful surprise of receiving a Bib Gourmand rating from the Michelin Guide in late 2021.
 In the future, watch for more to-go options, new menu items, fun events and maybe even another space.